 “It is important to know that anyone can be a leader,” Rankin says.
 “You don’t need a formal title to lead.
 Martin Luther King and Gandhi are examples of leaders who accomplished great things with no official leadership title.
 We call this informal leadership and it is something anyone can practice and learn.”

 City University of Seattle is accredited through the doctoral level.
-It is dedicated to serving the working adult and transfer student and has been ranked in the top 50 Best Online Bachelor’s Programs in the nation six consecutive years 2013-2018 by U.S. News & World Report.
+It is dedicated to serving the working adult and transfer student and has been ranked in the top 50 Best Online Bachelor’s Programs in the nation seven consecutive years 2013-2019 by U.S. News & World Report.